-Central Carolina Community Foundation, the Midlands’ leader in collaborative philanthropy, has awarded $40,038 in Capacity Building grants to ten local nonprofits.
-The Community Foundation works to help build sustainability for...
+Central Carolina Community Foundation, the Midlands’ leader in collaborative philanthropy, has awarded Connected Communities grants totaling $366,704 to 12 nonprofit organizations.
+The organizations will launch projects that improve the quality...
 Read More

 At a Glance

 Central Carolina Community Foundation recognizes that to cultivate a community full of vitality and opportunity, organizations that work tirelessly to advocate for our diverse residents must be sustained.
 Our general operating grants support this work by investing in nonprofits that have been historically underinvested in by philanthropy to increase their capacity to carry out their mission.
 With that knowledge, the Community Foundation’s African American Philanthropy Committee, staff and board will provide multi-year General Operating Support grants for Black-led and Black-benefiting organizations.